karthik-NvY/NGO/README.md

 # NGO
-This is the project for CS305.
+This is the project for CS305 Software engineering.
 Testing
 ***Integrated testing***